 Whether it’s labeled as “ceremonial” or not, most of the best Matcha never actually leaves Japan.
 It’s created by artisan farmers–tight-knit family businesses that have been producing Matcha for generations.
-But these small enterprises either don’t know how to or simply don’t want to export their amazing tea.
-It’s too complicated and the language barrier, as well as the cultural barrier, is daunting.
+But these small enterprises either don’t know how or simply don’t want to export their amazing tea.
+It’s too complicated and the language barrier—as well as the cultural barrier—is daunting.

 So you’ve got to go deep into the country, meet these farmers, build relationships, and then maybe, just maybe, they’ll open up to the idea of selling their tea to you.

-That’s why we based ourselves in the heart of Japan, in order to be able to take our time, finding the right people, and then establishing trust with them.
-It can take time (it took us two years!), but boy, when you taste this stuff you know it is worth it!
+That’s why we based ourselves in the heart of Japan, in order to be able to take our time finding the right people and then establishing trust with them.
+It can take a long time (it took us two years!), but boy, when you taste this stuff you know it is worth it!